DmitriiZaltsman/Cyclistic_Case_Zaltsman/README.md

 For the past few months I took a Data Analytics course to make a career change.
 By the end of the course one should complete a case study to showcase the acquired skillset.
 It took a while to develop the efficient approach and I want to cover the challenges I encountered while completing the project as well.

+for_students file is for the career-changers like myself.
+I want to highlight the struggles and initial misconceptions I encountered to show that it's okay to make mistakes and learn from them.

+IN-DEPTH file goes as mentioned in depth with my thought process.
+I explain the limitations of data, credibility and how I approach the data, what queries I use and what insights I gather from those queries with suggestions for marketing team.

 I chose the case study with the following scenario.

 You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director